ayundina/ft_turing/README.md

 # The Turing machine
 The program is able to simulate a single headed and single tape Turing ma- chine from a json machine description given as a parameter to the program.
 The json machine description is sligthly simplier than a formal description of the same machine.

+A machine is able to compute an unary addition.

 This is a valid exemple of a json machine description for this project:

 ```